Come Dig the Essence

 A New collection of sculptures, objects, and prototypes exploring Form, Process, Readymade, and Assemblage by Matt Scobey.

-'Come Dig the Essence' will be a continuation of studio experiments in form and material.
-Each object will be monocast utilizing various form processes resulting in a site specific installation that is somehow foreign yet familiar.
+'Come Dig the Essence' is a continuation of studio experiments in form and material.
+Each object has been monocast utilizing various form processes resulting in a site specific installation that is somehow foreign yet familiar.

 “I believe that we all have an experience, perspective, compulsion, way of thinking, seeing or feeling that is unique and beautiful.
 When we are able to share these experiences with each other our community collectively grows happier, smarter, stronger, and healthier.
 Ideas of soul, spirit, growth, love and what is essential were all very present during the design and fabrication of these objects and the exhibition in general”